ferdousulhaque/Lucky-Draw/README.md

 ### Caution

-Please don't use this to generate things/prizes for their hard earned money.
+Please don't use this to generate things/prizes for People's hard earned money.
 It is only intended to make things fun with bonus gifts only.

 ### Usage